Yelp/data_pipeline/README.md

 Disclaimer
 -------
 We're still in the process of setting up this service as a stand-alone.
-There may be additional work required to run MySQL Streamer instances and integrate with other applications.
+There may be additional work required to run Producers/Consumers and integrate with other applications.

 License